What is the Care-Peat partnership?

-Care-Peat is an Interreg project with nine partners working together to reduce carbon emissions and restore the carbon storage capacity of different types of peatlands in North-West Europe.
-The main partnership consists of five knowledge institutes and four nature organisations from Belgium, France, Ireland, the Netherlands and the United Kingdom.
-Together with our other project partners, we develop and test new techniques and socio-economic strategies for carbon reduction.
+Care-Peat is an Interreg North-West Europe (NWE) project with 12 partners working together to reduce carbon emissions and restore the carbon storage capacity of different types of peatlands in North-West Europe.
+The main partnership consists of 7 knowledge institutes and 5 nature organisations from Belgium, France, Ireland, the Netherlands and the United Kingdom.
+Together with 5 sub-partners and 47 associated partners, we develop and test new techniques and socio-economic strategies for carbon reduction.

-Northern hemisphere peatlands count for three to five per cent of total land area and contain approximately 33 per cent of global soil carbon.
-Therefore peatlands have a strong natural potential to save carbon and play an important role in nature based solutions for climate change.
+Despite Northern hemisphere peatlands counting for just three to five per cent of total land area, they contain around 33 per cent of global soil carbon.
+Therefore, peatlands have a strong natural potential to save carbon and play an important role in nature-based solutions for climate change.

-When peatlands are drained, the well preserved carbon is released as greenhouse gases to the atmosphere.
+When peatlands are drained, the well-preserved carbon inside them is released as greenhouse gases into the atmosphere.
 That is why it is important to keep peatlands wet.
-Unfortunately many peatlands are degraded and emit rather than store carbon.
-The global annual greenhouse gas emissions from drained organic soils are twice that from aviation.
+Unfortunately, many peatlands are degraded and emit rather than store carbon: the global annual greenhouse gas emissions from drained organic soils are twice that from aviation, with CO2 emissions from drained and burned peatlands equating to 10 per cent of all annual fossil fuel emissions.
 We need to act now to prevent further degradation and encourage more recovery of our remaining peatlands.

 What does Care-Peat do?

 The main goal of Care-Peat is to set up and demonstrate innovative technologies for new restoration and carbon measurement techniques and involve local and regional stakeholders.